-This page highlights general principles primarily as regards United Kingdom (UK) and European Union Trade Marks (EUTM)*; much of it will also apply, in broad terms, to other jurisdictions, but there are differences between countries.
+This page highlights general principles primarily regarding United Kingdom (UK) trade mark registrations and European Union Trade Marks (EUTM); much of it will also apply, in broad terms, to other jurisdictions, but there are differences between countries.
 For advice in a particular situation please refer to your usual contact at Mewburn Ellis LLP.

 Why does a trade mark need to be used?

 There are four main reasons: